-Left-click on the wireless computer icon in your system tray (lower-right corner next to the time).
+1. Click on the wireless icon in your system tray (lower-right corner).

-The utility will display any available wireless networks in your area.
-Click on a network (displayed using the SSID) and click the Connect button.
+2. The utility will display any available wireless networks in your area.

+3. Highlight the wireless network (SSID) you would like to connect to and click the Connect button.

-If you get a good signal but cannot access the Internet, check you TCP/IP settings for your wireless adapter.
+If you get a good signal but cannot access the Internet, check your TCP/IP settings for your wireless adapter.
 Refer to the Networking Basics section in this manual for more information.

-Enter the same security key or passphrase that is on your router and click Connect.
+4. Enter the same security key or passphrase that is on your router and click Connect.
+You can also connect by pushing the WPS button on the router.